 To achieve the best results with IMD for your product, the following considerations should be made:

-- Film and thickness – in general, polycarbonate film (coated or uncoated) offers the greatest range of performance characteristics; a minimum film thickness of 0.007 mm to 0.025 mm is suggested
+- Film and thickness – in general, polycarbonate film (coated or uncoated) offers the greatest range of performance characteristics; a minimum film thickness of 0.010 to 0.015 inches is suggested

 - Surface to decorate – resins must be selected for their mold geometry and flow characteristics

 - Product design with molding in mind – including draft angles and thermoforming size limitations

 - Forming requirements – such as injection method, gating, and graphic placement